hako/twiimote/README.md

 ===============
 twython by [@ryanmcgrath](https://twitter.com/ryanmcgrath) - _for the awesome twitter api wrapper in python._

-colorama by Jonathan Hartley - _for pwetty twerminal colours._
+colorama by Jonathan Hartley - _for pwetty terminal colours._

 [Nintendo](https://nintendo.com) - for the wiimote _duh._

 License